PythonRocks1234/libfat-nitrofs-run-tutorial/README.md

 **It is not official!!!!**

 # libfat-nitrofs-run-tutorial
-tutorial on how to run libfat and nitrofs<br>
+tutorial on how to run libfat, nitrofs and dswifi<br>
-coming soon: tutorial on running dswifi
+none of the roms or assets are mine

 # what is libfat and nitrofs
 [Wikipedia: libfat](https://en.wikipedia.org/wiki/Libfat "libfat")<br>